Zeel-Devani/Course-Performance-Calculator/README.md

 # Course Performance Calculator

-This project implements a **Grade Calculator** for a course, where a course consists of assignments, quizzes, midterm exams, lab exams, and a final exam.
+This project implements a **Performance Calculator** for a course, where a course consists of assignments, quizzes, midterm exams, lab exams, and a final exam.
 The user can input their scores for each type of assessment, and the system will calculate the final grade based on these scores.

 ## Table of Contents
 1. [Overview](#overview)